Scott Waller, IOM

-He has worked to build coalitions and strengthen alliances between MEC members and other organizations to make the Chamber a policy leader on key issues of economic development, education, workforce training, taxes, tourism, and business climate.
-He also pioneered a comprehensive communications plan using innovative approaches to take advantage of ever-changing technology.
+Since joining MEC in 2006, he has worked to build coalitions and strengthen alliances between MEC members, legislators and other organizations to make the Chamber a policy leader on key issues.

-Prior to joining MEC, he spent more than 20 years as a newspaper journalist, including four years as Business Editor of The Clarion-Ledger.
-He is also the former owner and editor of the Madison County Journal and was a co-owner of Siwel Homes, a residential construction company.
+Prior to joining MEC, he spent over 20 years as a newspaper journalist, including four years as Business Editor of The Clarion-Ledger.
+A Mississippi State graduate, he is the former owner/editor of the Madison County Journal and was co-owner of a residential construction company.

 Waller serves on the State Workforce Investment Board.
 Nationally, he serves as Chair of the Board of the Council of State Chambers’ Center for State Chamber Action and is on the Council’s board of directors.
 He currently serves on the U.S. Chamber’s The Chamber of Commerce Committee of 100, the Institute of Organizational Management’s National Board of Trustees, and the National Transportation Investment Advocacy Council.